zerobranch/android-remote-debugger/README.md

 3. To view the logs in the `Logging` section, you must call the static methods` AndroidRemoteDebugger.Log` anywhere in your application, for example, `AndroidRemoteDebugger.Log.d("tag", "message")` or `AndroidRemoteDebugger.Log.log(priority, tag, msg, throwable)` with all parameters specified.

-4. To view network logs in the `Network` section, it is necessary to use the [OkHttp3](https://github.com/square/okhttp) library.
-To do this, add the `NetLoggingInterceptor` interceptor.
+4. To view network logs in the `Network` section, it is necessary to use the [OkHttp3](https://github.com/square/okhttp) library and add the `NetLoggingInterceptor` interceptor.
 Recommended to add it after all others interceptors to get actual network traffic data.

 ```java
 OkHttpClient client = new OkHttpClient.Builder()